 One of the most used and cliche tropes in science fiction and popular culture is to create an imaginary boogeyman that will destroy us all if we don’t work together.
-Be it an asteroid, aliens, or of course - aliens.
-Us humans are portrayed to rise to the challenge and change!
+These threats are usually an asteroid or, of course, aliens.
+We humans are portrayed as willing to rise to the challenge and change!
 Yay!
 But would that really happen??
-Because REAL boogeymen are actually upon us RIGHT NOW like global warming, the refugee crisis, and all the stories I began this essay with.
+Because REAL boogeymen are actually upon us RIGHT NOW: global warming, the refugee crisis, and all the stories I began this essay with.
 Sadly, we are hardly doing ANYTHING collectively about them.

-My favorite science fiction film of late - Arrival - tries to answer by it’s conclusion the same overall question of: Could humanity finally work together in a more collective and fair to all way?
-It has become one of my favorites due to it’s way of telling an old story a novel way.
-At the climax of the movie, the audience sees that the characters are mostly dealing with miscommunications of meaning, the incredible web of language, and the need of a common “truth” that transcends time, culture, or indeed - language!
+My favorite science fiction film currently -Arrival - tries to answer one question: Could humanity finally work together more collectively and fairly?
+The film has become one of my favorites due to its way of telling an old story in a novel way.
+At the climax of the movie, the audience sees that the characters are mostly dealing with miscommunication of meaning, the incredible web of language, and the need for a common “truth” that transcends time, culture, or indeed - language!

-Caroline McEvoy explains how Arrival rejects hostility thinking (taken from Alexander Wendt’s essay “Anarchy is what States make it”) and how it is the choices we make that create international order.
+Caroline McEvoy explains how Arrival rejects hostility thinking (taken from Alexander Wendt’s essay “Anarchy Is What States Make It”) and how it is the choices we make that create international order.
 It is NOT an inevitable consequence!
-One might sometime by justified, but catastrophic consequences are just as easy to happen.
+Catastrophic consequences happen just as easily.